by Seven Mini Parts

-In over 30 years of helping Mini owners, the most common question asked is “How do I adjust my clutch?”
+In over 30 years After many decades of helping classic Mini owners, the most common question asked is “How do I adjust my clutch?”
 The procedure is quite simple, but applies only to the early-type clutch commonly referred to as “pre-Verto”.

 There are really only two instances in which you should need to adjust the clutch.
 After a clutch installation, or when your clutch pedal has begun hitting the floor.
 The two adjustments are made to the overthrow stop nuts and the small bolt under the clutch arm that limits free-play.